 Engagement Ring Insurance Cost

 Rates will be different in many states of the country, as well as deductibles will differ depending on which company you choose to insure your engagement ring or whether you decide to add it to an existing policy or not.
-Premiums will also be higher depending on whether you have lower or no deductibles.
+Most importantly, premiums will also be higher depending on whether you have lower or no deductibles.
 On average, the cost of an engagement ring insurance will be 1-2% of its value on an annual basis.
 So, if your ring was worth $5,000, you will be paying $50-$100 annually depending on the other factors mentioned above.

 A $0 deductible means you will have to pay $0 out-of-pocket if anything happens to your ring.
 However, selecting this option will also mean that you will probably pay a higher premium annually, which is the cost of your insurance plan.
 When making this decision, it is important to consider how much are you willing to spend in the event of a theft, loss, or damage of your ring.